-A simple windmilling of your arms gives you some indication of the incredible range of motion your shoulders allow.
-When this range of motion is compromised, you can feel the effects throughout your entire arm, affecting your ability to perform even the simplest of daily tasks.
-Whether you’ve injured yourself playing sports or your shoulder has been damaged by arthritis, we offer a number of solutions at Orthopaedic Associates of Reading, Ltd. that will have you waving goodbye to shoulder pain.
-To learn more, call one of our offices in Reading, West Reading, or Hamburg, Pennsylvania, or use the online booking tool to schedule an appointment.
+A simple windmilling of your arms gives you some Indication or the Incredible range of motion your shoulders allow.
+When this range or motion is compromised, you can reel the effects throughout your entire arm, affecting your ability to perform even the simplest or dally tasks.
+Whether you’ve injured yourself playing sports or your shoulder has been damaged by arthritis, we offer a number or solutions at Orthopaedic Associates of Reading, Ltd. that will have you waving goodbye to shoulder pain.
+To learn more, call or request an appointment.

 The most common shoulder injuries or diseases include:

 - Dislocations and fractures

 Whether your shoulder pain is a result of an acute injury or it develops over time as your tendons and cartilage break down, shoulder surgery often offers a great solution that restores full movement of the joint.